Billliu1993/langchain-qa-chatbot/README.md

 # langchain-qa-chatbot

 - This notebook contains prototype code designed to develop a customer support chatbot utilizing the langchain package and the ChatOpenAI model.
 - The knowledge base for this bot is derived from Kora Financial's Help page: https://help.koramoney.com/kora.
-The sample raw file should be names as `knowledge.txt` with the following format:
+The sample raw file should be names as `raw_doc/knowledge.txt` with the following format:
 ```
 #Question
 Some question